 Our current assets include Cash and Cash Equivalents, Marketable Securities and Accounts Receivable relating to Investment Banking and Investment Management revenues.
 Our current liabilities include accrued expenses, accrued employee compensation and short-term borrowings.
 We traditionally have made payments for employee bonus awards and year-end distributions to partners in the first quarter of the year with respect to the prior year's results.
-Cash distributions related to partnership tax allocations are made to the partners of Evercore LP in accordance with our corporate estimated payment calendar; these payments are made prior to the end of each calendar quarter.
-In addition, dividends on Class A Shares are paid when and if declared by the Board of Directors, which is generally quarterly.
+From time to time, advances may also be made in satisfaction of commitments to new employees, at or near the date they begin employment.
+Cash distributions related to partnership tax allocations are made to the partners of Evercore LP and Evercore Wealth Management in accordance with our corporate estimated payment calendar; these payments are made prior to the end of each calendar quarter.
+In addition, dividends on Class A Shares, and related distributions to partners of Evercore LP, are paid when and if declared by the Board of Directors, which is generally quarterly.

 We regularly monitor our liquidity position, including cash, other significant working capital, current assets and liabilities, long-term liabilities, lease commitments and related fixed assets, principal investment commitments related to our Investment Management business, dividends on Class A Shares, partnership distributions and other capital transactions, as well as other matters relating to liquidity and compliance with regulatory requirements.
 Our liquidity is highly dependent on our revenue stream from our operations, principally from our Investment Banking business, which is a function of closing transactions and earning success fees, the timing and realization of which is irregular and dependent upon factors that are not subject to our control.
 Our revenue stream funds the payment of our expenses, including annual bonus payments, a portion of which are guaranteed, interest expense on our Senior Notes and other financing arrangements and income taxes.
 Payments made for income taxes may be reduced by deductions taken for the increase in tax basis of our investment in Evercore LP.

 These tax deductions, when realized, require payment under our long-term liability, Amounts Due Pursuant to Tax Receivable Agreements.
 We intend to fund these payments from cash and cash equivalents on hand, principally derived from cash flows from operations.
 These tax deductions, when realized, will result in cash otherwise required to satisfy tax obligations becoming available for other purposes.
 Our Management Committee meets regularly to monitor our liquidity and cash positions against our short and long-term obligations, as well as our capital requirements and commitments.
 The result of this review contributes to management's recommendation to the Board of Directors as to the level of quarterly dividend payments, if any.